 That’s why having the individual shutoff valves inspected – as well as the main shutoff valve for the home –is so important.

-When examining your home, a plumber should be looking at the pipes for:
+During plumbing inspections, the plumber should be looking at the pipes for:

 - Previous water damage